naeoa32/OpenHands-Backend/README.md

 2. Set `LLM_API_KEY` in HF Spaces environment variables
 3. Restart your HF Space

-### Agent not working:
+### "Authentication failed" error:
-1. Check if your OpenRouter API key has credits
+1. Make sure you set `PERSONAL_ACCESS_TOKEN` in environment variables
-2. Try a different model (set `LLM_MODEL` environment variable)
+2. Use the correct token in Authorization header: `Bearer your_token`
-3. Check the logs in HF Spaces
+3. Check that the token matches exactly

 ## 📝 License